Cayman Islands: Sister Islands Day Trips

 While Grand Cayman might be your focus for your Cayman Islands vacation, the ‘sister’ islands of Cayman Brac and Little Cayman are just a short flight away and offer fantastic day trips.

+Just a 30-minute flight from Grand Cayman, the mighty Cayman Brac combines peace and quiet with adventure, a unique and breathtakingly beautiful island that is a nature-lover’s paradise.
+As you journey through the island, you will feel as if time has stood still as there are few cars and no traffic.
+Visitors can rent bicycles and explore this friendly little island at their own speed.
 The sister islands have stunning beaches, brilliant dive sites, natural beauty and old world charm that makes them the perfect location in which to enjoy some serious downtime.
 Here is everything you need to know about planning a day trip to Cayman Brac or Little Cayman.

 Getting to the ‘Sister’ islands